reobin/typewritten/readme.md

   - ``#``     &nbsp; — unmerged change(s);
   - ``•|``    — behind of remote branch;
   - ``|•``    — ahead of remote branch;
+- Prompt layout customization
+- Cursor customization
 - Prompt color changes to red when an error return code is\
 returned and code is displayed on the right
-- Cursor customization
-- Multiline support
 - Prompt cursor fix when exiting vim

 ## Installation
 Clone the repository into your custom oh-my-zsh themes directory: